Personal Story: A young woman's story of genetic testing and risk-reducing mastectomy

 The decisions about surveillance and risk-reducing surgery are complex

-Initially, Ms. Campoverdi opted for increased surveillance: regular self- breast exams and yearly monitoring by healthcare providers with mammogram, breast MRI and ultrasound.
+Initially, Ms. Campoverdi opted for increased surveillance: regular self- breast exams and yearly monitoring by healthcare providers with , breast and .

 Alejandra Campoverdi reported that: